alecramsay/REmake/docs/anchors.md

 # Anchors

-Anchors match the beginning of a line or the entire string (sometimes called the "subject") or the end of the line or string.
+Anchors match the beginning of a line or the entire string or the end of the line or string.

 | Word | Translation |